 - Cost savings

-We will continue to work with other ODNs to progress this further – as discussed during the event, possible next steps include establishing a network group of interested parties, developing a shared directory of resources, developing a regional Best Practice Recommendations guideline, and holding a follow up ‘share and learn’ event.
+We will continue to work with other ODNs to progress this work further – as discussed during the event, possible next steps include establishing a network group of interested parties, developing a shared directory of resources, developing a regional Best Practice Recommendations guideline, and holding a follow up ‘share and learn’ event.

 Please contact us if you would like to learn more or be involved in progressing the next steps.